10 Questions with ... Lorenzo "Ice-Tea" Thomas

 3) What are the keys to doing an entertainment radio show?

-I always felt that creativity was the key!
+I always feel that creativity is the key!
 We all know music is the start but you have to do things to separate yourself from everyone else in order to win.
-Most PDs who I worked for really allowed me to be very creative on the air and then that translated into being entertaining.
-My former PD and VP of Radio One, Steve Hegwood really allowed me to be free but would also tell me that with my talent giving less was just as entertaining.
-But in the PPM world, things are a little different.
+Most PDs who I worked for really allowed me to be very creative on the air and then that translated that into being entertaining.
+My former PD and VP of Radio One, Steve Hegwood, really allowed me to be free but would also tell me that with my talent giving less was just as entertaining.
+But in the PPM world things are a little different.
 So a personality really has to tie in the social networks in order to be entertaining.
 I was once told that an air personality should know more than his audience.
 Today, it's almost impossible because information comes so fast by way of the Net.
-Therefore, I tie in my topics, my news and the music into my Twitter, my Facebook and my Instagram accounts.
+Therefore, I tie in my topics, my news, and the music into my Twitter, my Facebook and my Instagram accounts.
 That way you can get instant gratification based on the things you say on the air.
-I will tell you that are much better and faster than the telephone.
-Years ago at 99 Jamz, on Thursdays we created Throwback Thursdays where DJ Entice and I would fill a musical void that the radio stations were not in fulfilling by playing classic Hip-Hop and R&B from the '90s to the 2000s.
+I will tell you that they are much better and faster than the telephone.
+Years ago at 99 Jamz on Thursdays, we created Throwback Thursdays where DJ Entice and I would fill a musical void that the radio stations were not fulfilling, by playing classic Hip-Hop and R&B from the '90s to the 2000s.
 Our Twitter feed, Facebook and Instagram would go bananas with listeners telling us how much we were rockin' and how great the station was sounding.
-So, today you talk to one million people in your market through a microphone, but you can also reach and entertain 10 million by way of the Internet.
+So, today you talk to one million people in your market through a microphone but you can also reach and entertain 10 million by way of the Internet.